mark-watson/SwiftAI-book/manuscript/commandline.md

 ## FileIO Examples

-This file I/O example uses the **ShellProcess_swift** library we saw in the last section so if you were to create your own Swift project with the following code listing, you would have to add this dependency in the **Project.swift** file.
+This file I/O example uses the **ShellProcess_swift** library we saw in the last section so if you were to create your own Swift project with the following code listing, you would have to add this dependency in the **Package.swift** file.

 When writing command line Swift programs you will often need to do simple file IO so let's look at some examples here: